Lawmakers hold town hall on eliminating school property taxes

 DALLASTOWN, Pa.
-(WHTM) — The only things certain in life are death and taxes, but what’s uncertain is how Pennsylvania’s current tax structure will pay for an aging boomer population.
+(WHTM) — It’s said that the only things certain in life are death and taxes, but what’s uncertain is how Pennsylvania’s current tax structure will pay for an aging boomer population.

-Lawmakers from Lebanon and York counties teamed up on Wednesday to hold a town hall about the possibility of eliminating school property taxes.
+Lawmakers from Lebanon and York counties teamed up on Wednesday to hold a town hall focused on the possibility of eliminating school property taxes.

 Seniors are often hit the hardest by property taxes because their income is fixed, unlike their tax rates.